llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 the working directory with the name of the input file with the extension ``.pcm``.

-Generating BMIs with ``--precompile`` is called two-phase compilation because it takes two steps to compile a source file to an object file.
+Generating BMIs with ``--precompile`` is referred to as two-phase compilation because it takes two steps to compile a source file to an object file.
 Generating BMIs with ``-fmodule-output`` is called one-phase compilation.
-The one-phase compilation model is simpler for build systems to implement and the two-phase compilation has the potential to compile faster due to higher parallelism.
-As an example, if there are two module units ``A`` and ``B``, and ``B`` depends on ``A``, the one-phase compilation model needs to compile them serially, whereas the two-phase compilation model may be able to compile them simultaneously if the compilation from ``A.pcm`` to ``A.o`` takes a long time.
+The one-phase compilation model is simpler for build systems to implement while the two-phase compilation has the potential to compile faster due to higher parallelism.
+As an example, if there are two module units ``A`` and ``B``, and ``B`` depends on ``A``, the one-phase compilation model needs to compile them serially, whereas the two-phase compilation model is able to be compiled as soon as ``A.pcm`` is available, and thus can be compiled simultaneously as the ``A.pcm`` to ``A.o`` compilation step.

 File name requirements
 ~~~~~~~~~~~~~~~~~~~~~~